ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

     ?: (when * you * home) I go home tomorrow

-This pattern responds to _When will you go home_ and _When Roger is with you, will there be anyone at home?_
+This pattern responds to _When will you go home?_ and _When Roger is with you, will there be anyone at home?_